Jana Mashonee: Career

-Exploring her cultural roots, Jana then released American Indian Story, a concept album that garnered her a second Grammy nomination.
-The video for the single, The Enlightened Time, won awards at film festivals around the world as well as a Nammy for Best Short Form Music Video.
+Exploring her cultural roots, Mashonee released American Indian Story, a concept album that garnered her a second Grammy nomination.
+The video for the single, "The Enlightened Time", won awards at film festivals around the world as well as a Nammy for Best Short Form Music Video.
 Music from the album is featured on the Discovery Channel's series, Flying Wild Alaska.

-Her first book, American Indian Story – The Adventures of Sha’kona, based on the Grammy nominated album of the same was also recently completed.
-The fantasy filled mystery-adventure young adult novel is the uplifting story of the young heroine, Sha’kona, and her journey of self-discovery and courage.
+She recently completed her first book, American Indian Story – The Adventures of Sha’kona, based on the Grammy-nominated album of the same name.
+The fantasy filled mystery-adventure young adult novel features a young heroine, Sha’kona, and her journey of self-discovery and courage.

-Jana continued to pay tribute to her heritage with American Indian Christmas, featuring ten classic Christmas songs sung in ten different Native American languages accompanied by a full orchestra and traditional Native American instruments.
+Mashonee continued to pay tribute to her heritage with American Indian Christmas, featuring ten classic Christmas songs sung in ten different Native American languages, and accompanied by a full orchestra and traditional Native American instruments.
 A critical and commercial success, the album won her another Nammy award.
 On December 16, 2011, she featured some of these songs in an emotional and intimate performance at Carnegie Hall in New York.

-New Moon Born took Jana in a new direction, steeped in R&B and gospel roots, which brought her back to mainstream attention.
-She debuted the featured track, an emotional cover of Sam Cooke's classic, "A Change Is Gonna Come", at the American Indian Inaugural Ball for President Obama.
+With New Moon Born, she moved in a new direction, steeped in R&B and gospel roots; this brought her back to mainstream attention.
+She debuted the featured track, an cover of Sam Cooke's classic, "A Change Is Gonna Come", at the American Indian Inaugural Ball for President Obama.
 This was her second performance for a First Family.
-A year earlier she sang at the First Lady's Luncheon for Laura Bush.
-The song went on to win her an eighth Nammy for Song of the Year and the video took the Best Music Video prizes at the Indie Film Festival and at the American Indian Film Festival.
+A year earlier she sang at the First Lady's luncheon for Laura Bush.
+The song won her an eighth Nammy for Song of the Year, and the video took the Best Music Video prizes at both the Indie Film and the American Indian Film festivals.

-Jana's tour schedule has brought her to forty nine of the fifty states as well as overseas.
+Mashonee's tour schedule has taken her to forty nine of the fifty states, and overseas.

-Jana is also an actress.
-In 2012, Jana starred in her first movie Raptor Ranch, which debuted at the Israel Film Festival.
+Mashonee has also performed as an actress.
+In 2012, she starred in her first movie Raptor Ranch, which debuted at the Israel Film Festival.
 In 2014, it was released on HD-DVD, Redbox, and to select streaming networks under the name The Dinosaur Experiment.

 Charity

 Her Jana’s Kids Foundation has been helping Native youth through its programs and scholarship offerings.
-Jana was named 2011 Woman of the Year by "yearofthewoman2011.com" for her philanthropic work.
-Her philanthropic work extends also to supporting charities such as The Golden Hat Foundation for autism, founded by Kate Winslet.
+Mashonee was named 2011 Woman of the Year by "yearofthewoman2011.com" for her philanthropic work.
+She has also supported charities such as The Golden Hat Foundation for autism, founded by actor Kate Winslet.

-About her foundation, Jana stated that "I've been blessed to be able to travel across the country to many reservations to talk to youth and address issues of cultural identity and education.
+Mashonee says about her own foundation, "I've been blessed to be able to travel across the country to many reservations to talk to youth and address issues of cultural identity and education.
 From this, I've been able to raise enough money to offer scholarships to deserving Native youth in the artistic, academic, and athletic fields..."

-Jana performed with Sarah McLachlan, Loreena McKennitt among other stars to support this charity cause at Carnegie Hall in December 2012.
+She performed with Sarah McLachlan, and Loreena McKennitt among other stars to support this charity cause at Carnegie Hall in December 2012.